 Chief Talent Officer

 Florence was named chief talent officer in 2015.
-She is responsible for all Bentley colleague talent management and talent development, while also overseeing the company’s global human resources functions to ensure their alignment with Bentley’s talent management strategy.
-Prior to being named to her current position, Zheng served as Bentley vice president of talent management.
-Over the past decade she has led Bentley’s human resources associated with creating and developing the company’s highly effective Asia organization.
-Zheng began her career with Shell in various roles, including recruiting, compensation, and business HR.
-She also served in a human resources management position with GE Energy in China.
-Zheng earned a bachelor’s degree from Shanghai International Studies University and an MBA from the Wharton School, University of Pennsylvania.
+She is responsible for colleague talent management and development and oversees the company’s global human resources functions.
+Prior to her current position, Zheng served as vice president of talent management.
+Over the past decade she has led Bentley’s human resources associated with creating and developing the company’s Asia organization.
+Zheng began her career with Shell in recruiting, compensation, and business HR and also served in a human resources management position with GE Energy in China.
+Zheng earned a bachelor’s degree from Shanghai International Studies University and an MBA from the Wharton School of Business at the University of Pennsylvania.

 Rob joined Bentley in 2005 after its acquisition of Enterprise Software Solutions, Inc., which he co-founded, and was appointed to chief platform officer in 2016.
 He is responsible for 10 company divisions across a broad range of technologies and functions including CONNECT Cloud Services, core design modeling technology that underpins all Bentley design applications, information management platforms, business intelligence systems, and talent acquisition.
 In prior roles with Bentley, Rob served as senior vice president of software engineering and vice president of plant products.
 Rob holds a bachelor’s degree in computer science from Florida State University.